acrowder01/charcuterie-/README.md

 Charcuterie Board - JavaScript

-This is a very basic version of the popular old school game "Ping Pong".
+This website is for informational purposes only and created to give exposure to the wold of Charcuterie Boards.
+It site was designed for  a class project to create a site using React with props

  Online version can be found at acecharcuterie.netlify.app Code base can be be found at: https://github.com/acrowder01/charcuterie-

 TECHNOLOGIES USED: JavaScript Html CSS Canvas

-This website is for informational purposes only and created to give exposure to the wold of Charcuterie Boards.
-It site was designed for  a class project to create a site using React with props.

 FEATURES: A log in button for secure logins to be able to access the Products cart and place orders.

 UPCOMING FEATURES: Create a For Fun tabs and have the joke of the day.